 Huperzine A has the ability to inhibit the “clean-up enzyme” (acetylcholinesterase), which allows more of this vital chemical messenger to hang around and eventually hit the target receptor again.

-This results in improved memory and cognition for Alzheimer’s patients, which is obviously a huge win.
+The result is improved memory and cognition for Alzheimer’s patients, which is obviously a huge win.

-Even better, huperzine A was described in the International Review of Neurobiology, a book series authored by neuroscientists, to protect against free radicals and glutamate, which also have a strong influence on the Alzheimer’s disease process.
+Huperzine A was described in the International Review of Neurobiology, a book series authored by neuroscientists, to protect against free radicals and glutamate, which also have a strong influence on the Alzheimer’s disease process.